Skip to main content

 Tony Cox is not only a very talented guitar player, he also shines as an arranger.
 In this collection he looks for inspiration from some of the iconic South African popular songs from recent years.

-Essentially an instrumental album Tony does add a little vocal accompaniment to three of the songs.
+Essentially an instrumental album though Tony does add a little vocal accompaniment to three of the songs.
 The album title, is an Afrikaans word that refers to food one might take with you on the road for a journey - this is indeed the case with this collection.

 Always tongue in cheek, Tony Cox with his picnic basket (c) Songwrights Publishers